RICHARD III AND YORKIST HISTORY TRUST

 • Buyout from teaching and other responsibilities

+Quality, relevance and the needs of the applicant will be taken into account when assessing applications.
 The Trust may give preference to Early Career Researchers, including those who have completed doctorates within three years of the date of application and/or are not in full-time and secure employment.
 In such cases, the grant-holder will be assigned a mentor from among the current Trustees to help guide the project to completion.

 Please note that these grants are payable to individuals, and will be paid to institutions only where the relevant sum involves buyout from relevant duties.